tomwillfixit/docker-artifact/README.md

 This command will search for the Layer ID of the layer containing the file "donald.gif".
 Using this ID we can find the sha256 value of the blob containing "donald.gif" and a label is added to the image and pushed to Docker Hub.
 At this point we can use the docker artifact get command to pull the single file.

+If you get a message similar to "No label found for file : donald.gif" then it means the image hasn't been pushed to Docker Hub.

 ```

 ## Example Dockerfile